kubernetes/website/content/en/docs/tasks/debug-application-cluster/local-debugging.md

 <!-- overview -->

 Kubernetes applications usually consist of multiple, separate services, each running in its own container.
-Developing and debugging these services on a remote Kubernetes cluster can be cumbersome, requiring you to [get a shell on a running container](/docs/tasks/debug-application-cluster/get-shell-running-container/) in order to run your tools inside that remote shell.
+Developing and debugging these services on a remote Kubernetes cluster can be cumbersome, requiring you to [get a shell on a running container](/docs/tasks/debug-application-cluster/get-shell-running-container/) in order to run debugging tools.

 `telepresence` is a tool to ease the process of developing and debugging services locally while proxying the service to a remote Kubernetes cluster.
 Using `telepresence` allows you to use custom tools, such as a debugger and IDE, for a local service and provides the service full access to ConfigMap, secrets, and the services running on the remote cluster.